DDMAL/e2e-omr-resources/document_analysis/Salzinnes/README.md

 - `patch width = 256`
 - `batch size = 16`
 - We used the maximum amount of memory allowed: `257 GB`.
 However, we recommend against this.
 You should try to use the least amount of memory that allows the job to finish (hint: this value is probably around `90GB` or higher).
+Normally, you won't need more than `150 GB` of memory for procesing a maximum of `15k samples` per layer for `3 layers`.
 - It normally takes a bit more than 4 hours to train, so the default setting of `6 hours` is fine.

 # Training Data